KSP-KOS/KOS_DOC/source/structure/atmosphere.md

 SUFFIX            | Type   | Description
 ------------------|--------|------------
+:BODY             | string | The Body that this atmosphere is around - as a STRING NAME, not a Body object.
 :EXISTS           | bool   | True if this atmosphere is "real" and not just a dummy placeholder.
-:HASOXYGEN        | bool   | True if the air has oxygen and could therefore be used by a jet engine's intake.
+:OXYGEN           | bool   | True if the air has oxygen and could therefore be used by a jet engine's intake.
 :SCALE            | double | A math constant plugged into a formula to find atmosphere density (see below).
 :SEALEVELPRESSURE | double | Nuber of Atm's at planet's sea level 1.0 Atm's = same as Kerbin.
 :HEIGHT           | float  | The altitude at which the atmosphere is "officially" advertised as ending.  (actual ending value differs, see below).
-:BODY             | string | The Body that this atmosphere is around - as a STRING NAME, not a Body object.

 Atmospheric math
 ================